thoward02/insightsGG/README.md

 # The API
 The api is a reversed engineered product of the insights.gg website, that is still in development big time. `App.py` is the main library file, and contains everything you need to know about the API.
-If you understand python this shouldn"t be too hard to understand.
+If you understand python this shouldn't be too hard to understand.

-That being said I"ll go ahead and lay out some specifics as of right now.
+That being said I'll go ahead and lay out some specifics as of right now.
-## Oh dear god it"s written awfully
+## Oh dear god it's written awfully
 So this current version was written in about 18 hours, give or take 4 hours, so go easy on me.
-I wrote fast and sloppy in order to get out a basic version **that"s useable**.
-At this moment you can get all of the data you want out of insights using the API, thus it"s technically finished.
+I wrote fast and sloppy in order to get out a basic version **that's useable**.
+At this moment you can get all of the data you want out of insights using the API, thus it's technically finished.
 That being said, I plan on fixing all the messy code, and making things easier on you.
-As of right now everything is stored in one file, and is not documented as well as it needs to be, so don"t fret I will be updating things C:
+As of right now everything is stored in one file, and is not documented as well as it needs to be, so don't fret I will be updating things C:

 # How the API works
 ## Connecting with insights.gg